Looking for yourself or a loved one?

 Share This Post

-We’re in a period of transition and there’s a lot to consider as a housing provider – but also many opportunities to build on your current offerings to create effective and life-enhancing services for your customers today and in the future.
+We’re in a period of transition.
+With new technology requirements and shifting customer expectations, there’s a lot to consider as a housing provider – but also many opportunities to build on your current offerings to create effective and life-enhancing services for your customers today and in the future.

-With this in mind, we’ve put together a round up of some of the key dates and issues to be aware of. to provide a collective overview of the digital phone switchover, as well as other linked discussions and areas of interest.
+This useful round-up looks at the key dates and issues to be aware of, with the aim of providing a collective overview of the digital phone switchover as well as other linked areas of interest.

 The progress of the digital phone switchover

-– In response to concerns, the Department of Health and Social Care helped put in place a new Public Switched Telephone Network charter with communications providers (including BT, Virgin, Sky and TalkTalk) in December 2023, which states: “No telecare users will be migrated to digital landline services without us, the customer, or the telecare company confirming that they have a compatible and functioning telecare solution in place.”
+providers (including BT, Virgin, Sky and TalkTalk) have pledged: “No telecare users will be migrated to digital landline services without us, the customer, or the telecare company confirming that they have a compatible and functioning telecare solution in place.”
 The TSA has called for clarity on how this will be managed.

 The 3G switch-off and what this means for telecare services

-There are also changes happening with our mobile connectivity as the UK’s mobile network providers prepare to switch off their 3G networks in order to support the faster, more reliable 4G and 5G networks.
+The UK’s mobile network providers have begun to switch off (or ‘sunset’) their 3G networks in order to support the faster, more reliable 4G and 5G networks.

 This is significant for telecare services as the mobile network is used as an alternative means of connecting telecare users to the monitoring centre, either as a back-up option or for those who don’t want to rely on their broadband connection.